canonical/juju-sdk-tutorial-k8s/HACKING.md

 ### Testing

-For testing purposes, you can create an org to use it as upstream, then fork it.
+For testing purposes, create an org to use it as upstream, then fork it.
 Example:

 - upstream org: `IronCoreWorks`
 - forked repo owner: `IronCore864`